linux-integrity/ima-doc/ima-concepts.rst

 #.
 If the rule applies, calculate a hash over the contents.

 #.
-If the hash indicates a new measurement, append the measurement to
+Append the measurement to the :ref:`ima-event-log` and extend the
-   the :ref:`ima-event-log` and extend the hash to a TPM PCR.
+   hash to a TPM PCR if not already measured.

 An attestation can then verify the integrity of the measurement log.
 A TPM attestation quote is a signature over the PCR, in effect a